jbsiddall/hubmodel/src/docs/README_SOURCE.md

 using the hubspot client.
 In the long term, this library might want to support the endpoints so file a github ticket/discussion etc and we can discuss :)

+_Why when retrieving records for a collection using say the `findMany` does it require me to select the fields i want instead of just by default returning all fields?_

+Default faster requests because some collection can have a very large number of properties and the shape of the data doesn't change on you when someone adds a new property in hubspot.

 <!-- ROADMAP -->

 ## Roadmap